midearth-labs/fit-journey/game/design/low-level/avatar-progression-system.md

 ## Executive Summary

-The Avatar Progression System provides visual representation of user fitness state and progress through rule-based state evaluation and visual asset management.
-This component automatically evaluates user state changes based on performance metrics, streaks, and quiz results, then updates avatar representations accordingly.
+The Avatar Progression System provides visual representation of user fitness state and progress through a simple algorithm-based progression system.
+This component calculates user fitness level based on StreakLog and GameSession history, outputting a fitness level from -5 to +5, then selects appropriate avatar representations accordingly.

 ## Design Context